History of Computer Networks

 - This transmission is mainly used for high-speed communication between computers.

-- It is unsuitable where the characters are transferred at irregular intervals.
+- It is unsuitable when the characters are transferred at irregular intervals.

 - It gives lower overheads because of no start and stop bits and thus, greater throughput.